two people looking at a document

 Coverage

-Here’s where your auto insurance policy defines how much coverage you’ll have — in dollars — depending on the type of covered event.
-These are the financial details of your agreement with your insurance company.
-You’ll find information on the cost of your insurance premium.
+Here’s where you can see how much coverage you’ll have for each type of claim.
+These are the financial details of the agreement between you and your insurance company.
+You’ll also find information on your premium and the cost of coverage.

 Limits

-The limits section of your auto policy covers the maximums that your coverage will pay out, for a given covered loss, like an auto collision.
-So, what do insurance coverage numbers mean?
-Often these numbers are displayed as a series — like 30/60/25 — that define upper limits on a given covered loss:
+The limits section covers the maximum payout for things like bodily injury or property damage.
+Often these numbers are displayed as a series — such as 100/300/100 — that defines upper limits on a given covered loss:

 Deductibles

-The declarations section will also house details on deductibles, or the amount you pay out of pocket before your insurance company covers any financial loss from a car accident.
+The declarations page also features details on deductibles, or the amount you pay out of pocket for a covered loss before your insurance coverage applies.

 Premiums

-This is the total the amount you pay for your auto insurance coverage.
+You’ll quickly be able to see the total amount you pay for your auto insurance coverage.

 Applied discounts

-Here’s where you’ll find details on active discounts and other financial incentives that can save you money.
+Information on active discounts and other financial incentives that can save you money is included.
 At American Family, we offer over a dozen ways to help you save on your coverage.

 Insurance policy form